angelajiang/SelectiveBackprop/README.md

 ## Accelerating Deep Learning by Focusing on the Biggest Losers

 SelectiveBackprop accelerates training by dynamically prioritizing useful examples with high loss.
-As shown in the figure, SelectiveBackprop can reduce training time by 50% or more by reducing time spent in backpropagation.
+SelectiveBackprop can reduce training time by up to 3.5x faster than standard training with SGD.
 [Our paper](https://arxiv.org/abs/1910.00762) describes the system in detail.

 <img src="svhn-speedup.png" width="500">